paulb00th/gdt/content/en/tours/commercial-tours.md

 ##### Pinzon & La Fe beach
 ##### Santa Fe & Playa Escondida
  <br/></B>

-### TOURS - Multiday land- & water-based excursions
+### TOURS - Multiday land & water-based excursions

 Besides day trips, you can undertake longer excursions while in the islands, allowing you to get more out of your time in the archipelago.
 Typical of these are 4-, 5- and 8-day adventures with titles such as ‘Discover the best of Galapagos’.
 These types of experience can be styled to suit almost any budget.